jitesh2796/bike_sharing_assignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- Built a linear regression model that can very well predict the demand of shared bike and explain over 80% variance in the target
+- The final model consists of top 15 features to describe the demand
+- Atemp, weathersit and a combination of year and season are some of the most important feaures in the model

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->